2022 Colombian presidential election: Electoral system

-Colombian presidents are elected for four-year terms using a two-round system; if no candidate receives a majority of the vote in the first round, a runoff is held between the top two candidates.
-The vice president is elected on the same ticket as the president.
-Presidents are limited to a single four-year term and Article 191 of the constitution requires candidates to be Colombian by birth and at least thirty years old.
-In line with the constitution, Colombian citizens by birth or by naturalization, aged eighteen or older have the right to vote.
-Several scenarios can cause the loss of the right to vote, as outlined in the constitution.
-Citizens in detention centers can vote from the establishments determined by the National Civil Registry.
-The civil registry inscription is not automatic, and citizens must go to the regional office of the registry to register.
-Legislative Act No. 2 of 2015 established that the runner-up in the presidential elections is given a seat in the Senate and their vice president candidate becomes a member of the Chamber of Representatives.

-In order to be accepted as a candidate, applicants must either have the backing of a recognized political party in order to run as their official candidate, or to collect a minimum number of signatures in order to run as an independent candidate.
 The National Registry confirmed that the minimum number of signatures required was 580,620, equivalent to 3% of the total valid vote in the 2018 Colombian presidential election, and that they had to be delivered to the registry by 17 December 2021.
 On 17 December, the National Registry confirmed that seven pre-candidates had delivered the necessary number of signatures: Alejandro Char, Rodolfo Hernández, Federico Gutiérrez, Alejandro Gaviria, Luis Pérez, Roy Barreras, and Juan Carlos Echeverry.
 Of these seven pre-candidates, Char, Gutiérrez, and Gaviria accepted the endorsements of political parties, thereby bypassing the necessity to run as independents, while Barreras and Echeverry later decided to drop out of the presidential race; this left Hernández and Pérez as the only independent candidates in the race.

 Primaries and party conventions

 Historic Pact for Colombia

 The Historic Pact for Colombia (Spanish: Pacto Histórico por Colombia) is a coalition of left-wing, progressive, and Indigenous politicians.
 Five pre-candidates representing six political parties or movements announced that they would be standing for election as the unified presidential candidate for the coalition.
 The candidate was chosen by public vote on 13 March 2022.